georgerobescu/ow_draft--1/readme.md

 This first step of creating and taking care of the `readme.md` file brings with itself different implications:
 * For whom am I working and why do I want to document all this?
-* Who’s watching me doing this? is it for this reason that I am doing it?
+* Who’s watching me doing this?
+Is it for this reason that I am doing it?
 * Do I have and/or do I expect an audience?

 Depending on your personal reality, you’ll reply to the above questions in a particular way.
 There after, some other points might be: